ezachrisen/indigo/guide.md

 # 1. Introduction

 ## What is a rule?
 A rule is an expression that can be evaluated to produce an outcome.
 The outcome may be true or false, or it may be a number, or a string or any other value.
-The same can be said of any computer language code, but what makes rules different is that their expression language is "configurable" by end users of the software, allowing them to modify how the software works without re-compiling or re-deploying the software.
+The same can be said of any computer language code, but what makes rules different is that their expression language is "configurable" by end users of the software, allowing users (not developers) to modify how the software works without re-compiling or re-deploying the software.

 Rules are data fed into the software, and the software processes the rules.